Saturday, September 4, 2010

 Somers: "Jason is calling from Staten Island!
 Hello, Jason."
-(Not sure if the guy's name was actually Jason.
+(I can't remember if the guy's name was actually Jason.
 I think it was, so I'm listing him as "Jason" here.)

 Jason: "Oh, Schmooze... "

-Like the weight of the world is on his Flushing Heathen shoulders.
-He then goes on about how the Mets are more than one trade, more than one free agent signing, away from respectability.
+He said it mournfully, like the weight of the world was on his Flushing Heathen shoulders.
+He then went on about how the Mets are more than one trade, more than one free agent signing, away from respectability.